Pungyeon/clean-go-article/README.md

 )
 ```

 The function `QueueDeclare` takes six input parameters, which is quite a lot.
-It's possible to understand what this code does with some effort because of the comments.
-And therein lies the problem!
-As mentioned earlier, comments should be substituted with descriptive code.
-After all, there's nothing preventing us from invoking the `QueueDeclare` function without comments, making it look like this:
+With some effort, it's possible to understand what this code does thanks to the comments.
+However, the comments are actually part of the problem&mdash;as mentioned earlier, they should be substituted with descriptive code whenever possible.
+After all, there's nothing preventing us from invoking the `QueueDeclare` function <em>without</em> comments:

 ```go
 q, err := ch.QueueDeclare("hello", false, false, false, false, nil)